 What Are the Benefits of Space Maintainers?

-• Encourages the proper space for permanent teeth to erupt
+• Maintain proper space for permanent teeth to erupt

-• Reduces the need for braces or orthodontic treatment
+• Minimize the need for future braces or orthodontic treatment

-• Offers fixed or removable options for diverse needs
+• Offer both fixed and removable options for flexibility

-To select the best kind of space maintainer for your child, our pediatric dentists will use 3D imaging to get a detailed perspective of their mouth.
-These 3D images also allow us to create impressions for the space maintainer, which we send to our dental labs to create the appliance.
-After the device is ready, our team will call you to schedule your son or daughter’s follow-up appointment, so we can comfortably fit the space maintainer.
+To choose the best space maintainer for your child, our pediatric dentists use 3D imaging to get a detailed view of their mouth.
+These 3D images also help us create impressions, which we send to our dental lab to create the appliance.
+Once it’s ready, our team will contact you to schedule a follow-up appointment to comfortably fit the space maintainer.
 Depending on your child’s needs, the spacer may be permanent or removable.
-However, for the best results, we generally cement the device to the nearby teeth for stability.
-If your child has missing teeth on one or both sides of their mouth, on the same arch, or just one missing tooth, our dentists will select either a lingual, unilateral, or palatal spacer.
+For the best results, we typically secure the device to the nearby teeth using dental cement.
+Whether your child has one missing tooth or several, our dentists will determine whether a lingual, unilateral, or palatal spacer is the best fit.

-After placing a dental space maintainer, we can provide a general time frame on how long your child may need to wear it.
-Although they serve an important purpose, it can be more difficult to have your children carefully clean and floss around the spacer.
-Our dentists recommend working with your child during teeth brushing and flossing time to keep their teeth and gums safe, healthy, and happy.
-In some cases, patients may need certain dental products to enhance at-home cleaning efforts.
-During the follow-up appointments, we can review their dental development to ensure everything is coming in appropriately.
-In addition to follow-up appointments, families should continue to schedule dental exams and cleanings for optimal oral health.
+After placing a dental space maintainer, we’ll provide an estimated timeline for how long your child may need to wear it.
+While these devices are important, it can be tricky for kids to properly brush and floss around them.
+We recommend helping your child with brushing and flossing to keep their teeth and gums healthy.
+In some cases, we may suggest specific dental products to make cleaning at home easier.
+During follow-up appointments, we’ll check your child’s dental development to ensure everything is on track.
+Along with these visits, continue to book regular exams and cleanings with our team to maintain good oral health.

 Does Insurance Cover Space Maintainers?